Long paths and cycles in subgraphs of the cube

 Finally in Section 7 we show how to adjust the approach in Sections 3-6 to obtain the optimal bound of Theorem \ref{conn}.

-To close this section we note that Theorem \ref{conn} implies Theorem \ref{cyclethm}. \textit{Proof of Theorem \ref{cyclethm}:} Take an endblock $E$ in the block cutvertex decomposition of $G$.
-Clearly $E$ is 2-connected and all vertices in $E-\mbox{cutv}(E)$ have at least $d$ neighbours in $E$.
+To close this section we show that Theorem \ref{conn} implies Theorem \ref{cyclethm}. \textit{Proof of Theorem \ref{cyclethm}:} Take an endblock $E$ in the block-cutvertex decomposition of $G$.
+Clearly $E$ is $2$-connected and all vertices in $E-\mbox{cutv}(E)$ have at least $d$ neighbours in $E$.
 Pick a neighbour $v$ of $\mbox{cutv}(E)$ in $E$.
 Then by Theorem \ref{conn} $G$ contains a $\mbox{cutv}(E)-v$ path $P$ of length at least $2^d-1$.
 Combining $P$ with the edge $\mbox{cutv}(E)v$ we obtain the desired cycle. $\square$